 In Visual Studio Code, you can open an integrated terminal, initially starting at the root of your workspace.
 To open the terminal, go to View and click Integrated Terminal.

 In the explorer pane, right-click Basic2 and click copy path.

 Change the working folder to the Basic2 folder.
 In the terminal, enter CD and paste the copied path.

 npmand the install command to install your package:

 Node.js (Node)installed onto your computer before you can install Gulp.

-To avoid that, you must upload the edited
+To avoid that, you should upload the edited

 \gulp\config.jsfile to Sitecore after Creative Exchange Live is configured.
-You can do this by either uploading a file to Sitecore manually or running a dedicated gulp task that automatically uploads the file after it is modified (
+You can do this by either uploading a file to Sitecore manually or running a dedicated gulp task that will automatically upload the file once it is modified (

 watch-gulp).
 Refer to the